 With cork soles, you won’t wear out your body or your shoes.
 So both of them will last you much longer.
 And the cork insoles themselves?
 Well, cork is fully recyclable, so buying cork insoles instead of synthetic ones even helps our planet last longer.
 If that isn’t sustainable, then we don’t know what is.

 Cork insoles regulate temperature

 You want your shoes to be warm when it’s freezing outside and cool when the sun is out.
 With cork, you can have your cake and eat it too.
 Because there is such a high air content in the cells of cork, it is excellent in regulating temperature.
-The natural insulating properties of cork are used for houses, but they also do a great job keeping your feet the right temperature.
+The natural insulating properties of cork are used for houses, but they also do an outstanding job keeping your feet at the right temperature.

 This isn’t a coincidence.
 The cork oak tree forests, where the highest quality cork is sourced from, are found in Portugal.
 The Mediterranean climate there has pushed the cork oak tree to develop its bark to be resistant against harsh temperatures and even forest fires.
 And if you’re worried about the cork oak trees themselves, rest assured.
 Harvesting the cork doesn’t damage the tree itself.
 It simply grows a new layer of cork once the old one is harvested.

 Cork insoles stay dry

 Synthetic materials trap moisture in your insoles and cause blisters, athletes foot and many other foot conditions.
 This also creates the perfect environment for bacteria to thrive.
 But cork is known for its natural moisture wicking properties.

 Cork is naturally hydrophobic, so it repels moisture instead of absorbing it.
 This makes sure your feet stay dry and odor free, whether you’re strolling through the streets of Mumbai or hiking through the Amazon rainforest.